rollbar/docs/onboarding/ios_swift.md

 import Rollbar
 ```

-Then add the following to the`application:` function:
+Then add the following to the`application` function:

 ```swift
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool {